weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 This tutorial demonstrated how to launch a Weave network using Docker Machine.
 A simple  _"Hello, Weave!"_ service was deployed to a container that listens on TCP port 4000 for any connections from other containers.

-You should now be familiar with the commands you need to use in order to create Virtual Machines and also those used to create and start containers on them through the Docker API {{ weaveproxy }}.
+You should now be familiar with the commands you need to use in order to create Virtual Machines and also those used to create and start containers on them through the {{ weaveproxy }}.

 Proceed to Part 2, where we will set up multiple Virtual Machines, using Docker Swarm to schedule containers, use [Weave Net](/net) to provide transparent connectivity across multiple Docker hosts and use [Weave Run](/run) to enable service discovery via DNS.